Barton 1792 Distillery

 · Provides a unique, entertaining, educational, and interactive destination experience for visitors on the Kentucky Bourbon Trail with a full-service restaurant, bar and vintage whiskey library that is scheduled to open in May 2018.

-At Barrell Craft Spirits, our goal is to find and select barrels of great tasting, high quality spirit.
-We craft products that explore the unique effects of different distillation methods, barrels and aging environments, and bottle them at cask strength.
-Every batch of bourbon and whiskey we produce is a limited release and has an intentionally distinct flavor profile.
-We take pride in producing, preserving, and presenting spirits to the people who enjoy them most.
+Barrell Craft Spirits blends products that explore the unique effects of different distillation methods, barrels and aging environments, and bottles them at cask strength.
+Every batch is produced as a limited release and has an intentionally distinct flavor profile.
+Barrell Craft Spirits has received numerous awards including Best Bourbon, Best Small Batch Bourbon, Double Gold and Best Over Proof Rum at the 2017 San Francisco World Spirits Competition.

 Jim Beam Distillery